areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 * How much control do you have?
     * Third-party software may require changes

-## Functional requirements are fuzzy
+### Functional requirements are fuzzy

 * Some specs and support defined by language, wcag, tools
 * Big gap between meeting minimum functional requirements and meeting user expectations
 * At some point, accessibility becomes usability
     * Accessibility/usability split makes a good threshold for minimum viable product
 * Users are not monolithic--no substitute for user testing

+### Wrapping up

+* Document your requirements
+* Document your decisions
+* Make that documentation internally available to your team

 ## Project Methodology and Management